BrandonPCollins/my-project-4/README.md

 The site's navigation bar dynamically changes based on user authentication status, providing an intuitive and personalized experience.

 ### Post and Comment Functionality
 Users can seamlessly create, edit, and delete posts, fostering a dynamic and engaging community-driven content creation environment.
 They are also able to comment and interact with other users posts, with future potential CRUD capabilities for these comments.
+Posts are also displayed in order of their creation dates, which are displayed on the post's title card displayed on the home-page, giving the Users immediate access to the most up-to-date posts.

+### Post Likes
+Authenticated users can like and unlike posts which they find interesting or engaging, and these number of likes are tallied allowing users to quickly see at a glance whether the post is of a quality that they would be interested in engaging with should it be particularly lengthy.

 ### User Profiles
 Users can display their own personal flair by creating their own profile page which will display to other users beneath any of their posts.
 Users can upload their own profile picture, write their own bio and include links to their own personal websites or social media platforms, encouraging users to engagement with one another across their digital footprint.